 Highspot recently produced a webinar for content leaders.
 Instead of talking about how Highspot can solve the problems content marketers face, the team shared how they approach content and sales enablement.
 They provided solutions and ideas that anyone (even non-Highspot-users) can implement.
 The team still managed to showcase their product by using slides and sharing their own experiences and best practices.

 6. Create an event prep doc

 Tracking all your event information in one place helps make sure your team is prepared, your speakers and guests feel confident, and your overall event is set up for success.
 Your prep doc should include contact information, details for accessing the virtual event, the timeline leading up to your event (date slides are due, etc.), and your run-of-show.
-The Banzai events team creates a master doc for our producer and then a trimmed down version for our guest speakers and panelists.

 7. Make sure to share

 Don’t forget about the great promotional channels available for getting your virtual event in front of your audience.
 A lot can be done organically with just a bit of work upfront.

 Make sure to utilize your company's social channels to reach their built-in audiences.
 You can also look to your guests and your team to promote on their own channels.
 Provide your presenter(s) with copy they can either post as-is or edit to match their voice.
 Make sure they know the event’s hashtags as well as any vital information you want them to share.

 People sign up for webinars and virtual events with the best intention of going.
 Often life and work can get in the way.
 Your audience is busy and they have a lot of things fighting for their attention.
 Reminders are a great way to stay top of mind with your audience.
 Your audience is likely seeing multiple emails for various events every day, so be strategic around when you send out your updates.
 Options that have worked well for the Banzai team include (pick 2-3):